 Step 3.
 Configuring MySQL for MediaWiki.

-Next we will need to log in to the MySQL console and create a database for the MediaWiki.
+Next, we will need to log in to the MySQL console and create a database for MediaWiki.
 Run the following command:

 This will prompt you for a password, so enter your MySQL root password and hit Enter.
 Once you are logged in to your database server you need to create a database for MediaWiki installation:

 mysql> CREATE DATABASE mediawikidb; mysql> GRANT index, create, select, insert, update, delete, alter, lock tables on mediawikidb.* TO mediawikiuser@localhost; mysql> flush privileges; mysql> quit

 Download the latest stable version of MediaWiki, At the moment of writing this article it is version 1.25.1:

 wget https://releases.wikimedia.org/mediawiki/1.25/mediawiki-1.25.1.tar.gz tar xvzf mediawiki-*.tar.gz sudo mv /var/www/html/* ~/